 A Hobby Becomes Profession

-Not long after, dad made a leap of faith and opened Terry’s A/C and HTG full time.
+Not long after, dad made a leap of faith and opened Terry’s A/C & Heating full time.
 Over the years, he grew the business by word of mouth and by providing honest, fair and excellent service.
-Dad treated his customers like family, and people told their neighbors and friends who kept calling, especially in the summer.
+Dad treated his customers like family, and people told their neighbors and friends who kept calling, especially in the summer for AC service.
 Growing up, dad always had me come along and ride with him on the weekends and summers when I wasn’t working.
 He seemed to appreciate the extra hands because his days were full and the phone line was busy.

 Hospitality Experience Translates to Future Plans

 I went to college at Stephen F. Austin State University in Nacogdoches Texas.
 I met my wife there and earned a degree in hospitality administration with a minor in business.
 I spent a semester on a college internship at Walt Disney World in Orlando, Florida where I earned my “Ductorate Degree” for my added hours of study above the program.
 After graduation, I married my wife, Summer, and we moved out to North Carolina where we were both working in restaurants.
 I have worked in almost every position in the restaurant and quickly became the “fix anything” manager.
 I worked on the kitchen equipment until it was all fixed, and then was transferred to another facility to do the same.
 My first daughter was born in 2004 and my desire to continue the 80+ hour work weeks quickly diminished.
 We moved back to Texas.